jav-ed/phd_Thesis_Writing/2_Wr/3_Additional/1_Glossary.typ

       key: "easa",
       short: "EASA",
       long: [#text(weight: "bold")[E]uropean Union #text(weight: "bold")[A]viation #text(weight: "bold")[S]afety #text(weight: "bold")[A]gency],
       desc: [The European Union Aviation Safety Agency (EASA) is an Agency of the European Union, governed by European law.
-Its main activities include, among others, developing and implementing safety standards and guidelines, certifying and regulating aircraft, engines, and aeronautical products, conducting safety assessments and inspections, and collaborating with other EU agencies and international organizations @Mensen2013.]
+Its main activities include, among others, developing and implementing safety standards and guidelines, certifying and regulating aircraft, engines, and aeronautical products, conducting safety assessments and inspections, and collaborating with other EU agencies and international organizations @Mensen2013[p.~417].]
+    ),
+    (
+      key: "cs",
+      short: "CS",
+      long: [#text(weight: "bold")[C]ertificationan Union #text(weight: "bold")[S]pecification],
+      desc: [The EASA construction regulations are referred to as the Certification Specification (CS) @Mensen2013[p.~109].]
     ),
     (
       key: "ld",